top of page

 🍷 Pair It With Kelowna

-Last thought: we live in one of the best food-and-drink regions in the country.
-So when you’re BBQing, why not pair that grilled flank steak with a bottle of red from the Mission?
-Or your cedar plank salmon with a crisp Gewürztraminer?
-Your spice rub doesn’t need to be fancy—but when the flavours come together, it feels pretty close to perfect.
+Here’s a thought: we live in one of the best food-and-drink regions in the country.
+When you’re BBQing, why not pair that grilled flank steak with a bottle of red from the Mission?
+Or enjoy your cedar plank salmon with a crisp Gewürztraminer?
+Your spice rub doesn’t need to be fancy.
+When the flavors come together, it feels pretty close to perfect.

 bottom of page